puyanguvic/semenatic_routing_and_load_balance/ase_semantic_router.md

     B -- Yes --> P{Post-Response Plugins Enabled?}
     P -- No --> R[Return Response]
-    P -- Yes --> S[Update Session Metadata]
-    S --> T[Write Audit Trace]
+    P -- Yes --> T[Write Audit Trace]
     T --> C[Update Semantic Cache]
     C --> R[Return Response]
 ```

 The response path begins only after the downstream response has been correlated with the original request context.
 If no valid correlation exists, the router MUST drop the response or apply implementation-specific error policy; it MUST NOT attach post-processing state to an unrelated request.
-Post-response plugins MAY update session continuity metadata, audit trace state, and semantic cache entries before the response is returned to the caller.
+Post-response plugins MAY update audit trace state, and semantic cache entries before the response is returned to the caller.

 # Design Modules